micropython/micropython/docs/library/machine.I2S.rst

    ``id`` is board and port specific:

      - PYBv1.0/v1.1: has one I2S bus with id=2.
-     - PYBD-SFxW: has two I2S busses with id=1 and id=2.
+     - PYBD-SFxW: has two I2S buses with id=1 and id=2.
-     - ESP32: has two I2S busses with id=0 and id=1.
+     - ESP32: has two I2S buses with id=0 and id=1.

    Keyword-only parameters that are supported on all ports: